-Two types of immunotherapy may be used to treat GBS:
+Two types of immunotherapy may be used to treat Guillain-Barré syndrome:

 - Intravenous immune globulin (IVIG) is a medicine often used to boost the body's immune system and make it better able to fight disease.
 Immune globulins (also called gamma globulins) are proteins in human blood.
 These proteins are antibodies, which help the body's immune system recognize and destroy foreign substances, such as bacteria and viruses.
 Because immune globulin is made from donated blood fluids, it is sometimes in short supply and may not be available everywhere.

-One of these treatments is often started immediately after you have been diagnosed with GBS that is getting worse.
+One of these treatments is often started immediately after you have been diagnosed if you seem to be getting worse.
 Early treatment may reduce your recovery time.

 Plasma exchange and IVIG appear to be equally effective when given early in the course of the disease.
 They also have similar costs.
 The choice between one or the other treatment may depend on what is available and most practical.